Parkland school killer Nikolas Cruz formally sentenced to life in prison

 FORT LAUDERDALE, Fla.
 (AP) — Parkland school shooter Nikolas Cruz formally received a sentence of life without parole Wednesday after families of his 17 slain victims spent two days berating him as evil, a coward, a monster and a subhuman.

-Cruz, shackled and in a red jail jumpsuit, watched Circuit Judge Elizabeth Scherer as she pronounced 34 consecutive life sentences — one each for the slain and the 17 he wounded — for the Feb.
-14, 2018, massacre at Marjory Stoneman Douglas High School in suburban Fort Lauderdale.
+Cruz, shackled and in a red jail jumpsuit, watched Judge Elizabeth Scherer but showed no emotion as she sentenced him to 17 consecutive life terms for the Feb.
+14, 2018, massacre at Marjory Stoneman Douglas High School in suburban Fort Lauderdale, and an additional 17 terms for the attempted murders of those he wounded.

-The judge’s voice broke as she read the first of the sentences, but her voice gained strength and volume she moved down the list.
-Cruz showed no emotion as she spoke.

 Scherer had no other choice; the jury in Cruz’s three-month penalty trial voted 9-3 on Oct.
 13 to sentence him to death, but Florida law requires unanimity for that sentence to be imposed.

+Cruz acknowledged under questioning by the judge before sentencing that he is on medication but could understand what was occurring.

-The sentencing came after two days’ worth of parents, wives, siblings and other relatives of slain victims and some of the surviving wounded walking to a lectern 20 feet to address him face to face.
+The sentencing came after two days’ worth of parents, wives, siblings and others of slain victims and some of the surviving wounded walking to a lectern 20 feet to address him face to face.

 “I know you are going to be OK, because you have each other,” Scherer said.

+The judge’s voice broke as she read the first of the 34 life sentences, but her voice gained strength and volume as she moved down the list.
 Some parents and other family members wept as she read.
-When she finished and Cruz was led from the courtroom, one father muttered “Good riddance.”

-Cruz, 24, will be taken within days to the Florida prison system’s processing center near Miami before he is assigned to a maximum-security prison.
-Families and the wounded spent two days verbally thrashing Cruz, wishing him a painful demise and lamenting that he could not be sentenced to death.
+Families and the wounded spent two days verbally thrashing Cruz, wishing him a painful demise in prison and lamenting that he could not be sentenced to death.

-Beigel Schulman said she takes some comfort in knowing that Cruz will have to worry constantly about his safety for the rest of his life.
+Beigel Schulman said she takes some comfort in knowing that Cruz is headed to a maximum-security prison where he will have to worry constantly about his safety for the rest of his life.

 David Alhadeff, the uncle of Alyssa Alhadeff, told Cruz via Zoom from his classroom in Maryland that he deserves “the opportunity to rot away.”